 Skip to contents

-Use a second-oder random walk to model a main effect, or use multiple second-order random walks to model an interaction.
-A second-order random walk is effectively a random walk with drift where the drift term varies.
-It is typically used with main effects or interactions that involve time, where there are sustained trends upward or downward.
+Use a second-order random walk as a model for a main effect, or use multiple second-order random walks as a model for an interaction.
+A second-order random walk is a random walk with drift where the drift term varies.
+It is typically used with terms that involve age or time, where there are sustained trends upward or downward.

 Usage